 View an infographic of the survey findings.

 Being a good communicator can give you an upper hand during the interview process, if you're a job seeker, and when it’s time for your employer to pick new leaders, once you're in the workplace.
-Whether you already possess these abilities or need to acquire them, it’s always a good idea to enhance or develop soft skills, as they can make the difference in your career’s trajectory.
+Whether you already possess these abilities or need to acquire them, it’s always a good idea to enhance or develop both your hard and soft skills, as they can make the difference in your career’s trajectory.

 1. Get the big picture